syncfusion-content/fileformat-docs/File-Formats/DocIO/convert-word-document-to-markdown-in-csharp.md

 }
 {% endhighlight %}

+{% highlight c# tabtitle="C# [Windows-specific]" %}
+//Open an existing Word document. using (WordDocument document = new WordDocument(@"Input.docx")) {
+    //Hook the event to customize the image. document.SaveOptions.ImageNodeVisited += SaveImage;
+    //Save a Word document as a Markdown file. document.Save("WordtoMd.md", FormatType.Markdown);
+}
+{% endhighlight %}

+{% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}
+'Open an existing Word document.
+Using document As WordDocument = New WordDocument("Input.docx")
+    'Hook the event to customize the image. document.SaveOptions.ImageNodeVisited += SaveImage
+    'Save a Word document as a Markdown file. document.Save("WordtoMd.md", FormatType.Markdown) End Using
+{% endhighlight %}

 {% highlight c# tabtitle="Xamarin" %}
 //Open the file as a Stream.
 using (Stream docStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Input.docx"))